In this tutorial, we’ll show you some of the ways to load data. The datasets being loaded will be used in future tutorials.

-The three methods of importing you’ll learn how to use:
+The two methods of importing you’ll learn how to use:

 - Streaming ingest with the Active Analytics Workbench (AAW) for ingesting continuously updating data to feed views and applications